 What is micro-history, you ask?
 It is the investigation of small units in history—an individual, a small village, a family, or a school, for example.
 Why is this important?
 Because large trends, the kind of history you get in encyclopedias, smooth out history to give you only the most average experience.
 And who likes to read about average?
 No one!

 You want to read about the outliers, the dangerous, the obscure, the interesting!
 Part of what authors are selling is the chance to live someone else’s life for a little while.
 Maybe your character is Marianne, a half-Jamaican hotelier seduced by a spy during the Crimean War; or Lily, a diplomat’s daughter who rescues a wounded American Marine in the Boxer Rebellion in China.

 Either way, flat descriptions from encyclopedias won’t cut it.
 You need to mine primary sources for the convincing details of everyday life.
 Where else would you learn how Marianne chased off a thief with her rusty horse pistol, primed only with coffee?
 Or how Lily saved her favorite pony from becoming dinner for starving Americans in Beijing?

-Marianne and Lily are not typical, but they are believable because they are based upon real people—real outliers.
+Marianne and Lily are intriguing because they are based upon real people—real outliers.
 My inspiration for Marianne came from The Wonderful Adventures of Mary Seacole, while Lily is based on Laura Conger in Sarah Pike Conger’s Letters from China.
 Cool books!
 Where did I find them, you ask?
 At the end of this post, you will find a handout detailing many wonderful places to find free primary sources on the internet: books, articles, artifacts, photographs and videos (if available), illustrations, newspapers, and more, all from the time period itself.